Graduate Admissions Overview

 GRE and TOEFL Information

-- GRE and TOEFL scores must be within the valid period; GRE scores are vaild for 5 years, TOEFL scores are valid for 2 years.
+- GRE and TOEFL scores must be within the valid period; GRE scores are valid for 5 years, TOEFL scores are valid for 2 years.

-- Applicants must report the scores in the online application; official reports from Education Testing Service (ETS) are not required until after admission.
+- Applicants must self-report and enter the scores in the online application; official reports from Education Testing Service (ETS) are not required until after admission.

 - ETS Information